Anxieties resurface as gunfire erupts on NYC subway

 Police and security officials have made many attempts to harden the city against such attacks, putting officers on trains and platforms, installing cameras and even doing rare spot checks for weapons on passengers entering some stations.

-“We’re going to double down on our patrol strength,” the mayor told CBS News.
-Even before Tuesday’s violence, the mayor had vowed to increase subway patrols and launch sweeps of subway stations and trains to remove homeless people using them as shelters.

-Gov. Kathy Hochul posted a photo on social media showing her riding a train hours after the shooting.

-Public officials say the transportation system is crucial in the city’s recovery from COVID-19.
-During the height of the pandemic, many New Yorkers avoided mass transit.
-Typical daily ridership fell from 5.5 million riders to less than a tenth of that.
+Public officials say the subway system is crucial to the city’s recovery from the coronavirus pandemic, which saw many New Yorker avoiding mass transit during its peak.
+Typical daily subway ridership fell from 5.5 million riders to less than a tenth of that.

 But as more people return to offices, ridership is increasing.
 On Monday, estimated ridership was 3.1 million, according to the MTA, which operates the system.

+“We’re going to double down on our patrol strength,” the mayor told CBS News on Tuesday.

+Even before the attack, the mayor had vowed to increase subway patrols and launch sweeps of subway stations and trains to remove homeless people using them as shelters.

-In a rambling video posted on YouTube, James replayed recent speeches by the mayor and governor and mocked their efforts to address violence as weak and futile.
+In a rambling video posted on YouTube, James replayed recent speeches by Adams and Hochul and mocked their efforts to address violence as weak and futile.

 “Their plan is doomed for failure,” James said in the video.